 2. Work with a sloping ceiling

 Shelving is the ideal solution for a utility room with a sloping ceiling, transforming wall areas which will not take cabinetry into storage.
-Consider shelves with a lip that will provide extra security for breakable items such as glass jars into which laundry powders and liquids are decanted.
+When looking at small utility room ideas, consider shelves with a lip that will provide extra security for breakable items such as glass jars into which laundry powders and liquids are decanted.

 This shelving is painted to match the cabinetry, providing contrast with the wooden counter below.
 Interior designer Irene Gunter of Gunter & Co recommends this material as a sound choice for a utility room: ‘Wooden work surfaces are not only better value than stone, but they are also a good idea, because there is not as much washing of dishes in a utility room.
 In a kitchen there is more wet traffic and therefore the use of a wooden countertop is impractical.’